Bluesky-CPS/Raspberry-Pi-CPS-installer-modules/README.md

 ```shell
 wget -O - http://www.bluesky-cps.org/raspberrypi-cps-modules-installer.sh | sh
 ```
 The script will clone the installer module here and [pi-blaster](https://github.com/sarfata/pi-blaster).
-Then the script will install Raspberry-Pi-CPS and make the pi-blaster with its install.
+Then the script will install Raspberry-Pi-CPS and make the pi-blaster with its installing operation.

 - **Step3:** You need to reboot your pi one time first after the install has finished.